0x5a4/nix-easyroam/README.md

 ## Troubleshooting

+### Doesnt work

+Do you still have your old eduroam connection set up?
+Remove it and run `sudo systemctl restart easyroam-install.service`.

 ### Certificate fails to be extracted

 This is most likely because you copy-pasted the certificate for encryption and your editor appended a newline.